 Ordained ministers are Christians who are called, gifted, trained and set apart, and locally ordained for ministry.

 CLI will help you recognize your calling and unique gifts for ministry.
-You will be taught with high-quality ministry training classes that prepare you for Church leadership.
+You will be taught with high-quality ministry training classes that prepare you for ordained leadership.

 After you complete your class, you order your official documents.
 There is a small fee for the inclusion in the Christian Leaders Alliance Directory, official documents, which include an embossed ordination certificate, ID card, Letter of Good Standing, and parking pass.
 The complete package fee is $125.
 You can also pick and choose elements of that package.

 What is minister ordination about?

 The National Christian Counselors Association did an extensive study of the worldwide understanding of ordination.
 The NCCA concluded:

 Broadly speaking, ordination is the ‘setting apart’ of persons for the office and work of the ministry to which they have been called by God.
 Having been educated and formed for this ministry, they are examined for their fitness and readiness for this office, and then ‘set apart’ for it by ordination.
 By the act of ordination, they are placed in an ‘order’ of ministry or in ministerial office; they are given authority to hold that office and to exercise the particular ministry.
 Ordination is thus the transmission of ministerial authority to a person by those who are competent to do so.

 Christian Leaders Institute will guide you into legitimate ecuministry ordination.
 As the National Christian Counselors Association points out, ordained leaders are called and set apart Christian leaders who have been educated, examined, and then ‘set apart’ by their local Christian leaders.
 These ordained leaders are called, confirmed and recognized as ministers.

 There are two types of ordination status’ worldwide.
 Episcopate and Diakonos.